Episiotomy Explained: Types, Procedure, and Recovery

 3. Instrumental delivery: If forceps or vacuum assistance is needed, an episiotomy can create the necessary room for these tools to be used safely.

-In these cases, your healthcare provider will weigh the benefits and risks before proceeding.
+Your healthcare provider will weigh the benefits and risks before proceeding.

 Fetal Distress Indicators